Servers-for-Hackers/serversforhackers-newsletter/source/_articles/2014-03-20-getting-started-with-docker.md

 If you're **not** using CoreOS, then check out [this page](https://www.docker.io/gettingstarted/) with install instructions for other flavors of Linux. **Note:** Ubuntu is what Docker develops on, so that's a safe bet.

-> If you are useing CoreOS, dont be dismayed when it tries to restart on you.
+> If you are using CoreOS, dont be dismayed when it tries to restart on you.
 It's a "feature", done during auto-updates.
 You may, however, need to run `vagrant reload` to restart the server so Vagrant set up file sync and networking again.

 ## Your First Container